Guaranteed Time Control using Linear Matrix Inequalities: Methodology

 with $V(\vec{x}(t + \Delta t))$ the value that function $V(\vec{x})$ takes at the point the state is entering this region.
 By noting that the transformation from $\bar{V}(\vec{x})$ to $V(\vec{x})$ maps $[0,1)$ to $[0,\infty)$, and in turn guarantees that $V(\vec{x}(t + \Delta t)) \geq 0$, it follows that

 which concludes the proof. \end{proof}

-\begin{rem} In Theorem \ref{thm:harmonic_lyap}, $\bar{V}(\vec{x})$ is the \emph{Harmonic Transformation} \citep{Campos2025} of the function $V(\vec{x})$, which is a function upper-bounding the time taken to reach region $\mathcal{X}_g$.
+\begin{remark} In Theorem \ref{thm:harmonic_lyap}, $\bar{V}(\vec{x})$ is the \emph{Harmonic Transformation} \citep{Campos2025} of the function $V(\vec{x})$, which is a function upper-bounding the time taken to reach region $\mathcal{X}_g$.
 The \emph{Kruzkov Transformation} \citep{Bardi1997,Falcone2013} is usually employed in time-optimal control with the same goal of mapping $[0,\infty)$ to $[0,1)$ (allowing the representation of possible infinite values by using 1).
-However, as demonstrated in \citep{Campos2025}, even though the \emph{Kruzkov Transformation} usually leads to simpler conditions, the \emph{Harmonic Transformation} behaves better numerically, motivating its choice for the current work. \end{rem}
+However, as demonstrated in \citep{Campos2025}, even though the \emph{Kruzkov Transformation} usually leads to simpler conditions, the \emph{Harmonic Transformation} behaves better numerically, motivating its choice for the current work. \end{remark}

 Theorem \ref{thm:harmonic_lyap} is an analysis tool capable of estimating both a domain of attraction as well as the time to reach the set $\mathcal{X}_g$, and any function satisfying its conditions would give us a time upper-bound.
 In trying to find the smallest upper-bound, we can use the conditions of the theorem as constraints and the integral of the $\bar{V}(\vec{x})$ function over the state space ($\int_\mathcal{X} \bar{V}(\vec{x}) \vec{dx}$) as the cost in an optimization problem.
 Similar to other approaches in the literature \citep{Jiang2015,Saenz2021,Pakkhesal2024}, employing optimization algorithms to solve for the conditions in Theorem \ref{thm:harmonic_lyap} can be seen as a sort of Approximate Dynamic Programming (ADP), since the upper-bound solutions that satisfy the conditions in the theorem can be seen as supersolutions to the corresponding \emph{harmonically transformed} Hamilton-Jacobi-Bellman equations for minimum-time problems \citep{Campos2025}, and solving for the minimum upper-bound can then be seen as trying to solve the \emph{Relaxed Optimal Control Problem} \citep[Problem 3.1]{Jiang2015}.
+Many of the optimization-based ADP approaches in the literature focus their attention on the \emph{global} solution, considering an unrestricted control set and quadratic costs in the control and states (leading to a closed form solution for the control law/policy given a certain Lyapunov/value function).
+They usually consider a polynomial representation, such that the optimization problem can be cast as a \emph{sum of squares} (SOS) optimization problem \citep{Jiang2015,Saenz2021,Pakkhesal2024}.